 - A nominator letter describing the contributions to and potential for translational neuroscience (in the case of self-nomination, also written by the candidate).

 It is no longer possible to nominate a candidate.
 The deadline was 31 January 2022.

 Selection of the winner(s)

 The winner(s) will be appointed by the ECNP Executive Committee on recommendation of the ECNP Award Committee.

 The award cannot be shared and cannot be won more than once by the same individual.

-The award will be presented at the 34th ECNP Congress Hybrid.
+The award will be presented at the 35th ECNP Congress.

-View here previous ECNP Rising Star Award winner.
+View here previous ECNP Rising Star Award winners.